-Failure to follow this caution may result in equipment damage.

-Be sure to allow enough time for compressor start-up and shutdown between checkout tests so that you do not shortcycle the compressors.
+Failure to follow this caution may result in damage to equipment.
+Be sure to allow enough time for compressor start-up and shutdown between checkout tests so that you do not short-cycle the compressors.

 TROUBLESHOOTING

 Alarms

 The economizer module provides alarm messages that display on the 2-line LCD.